-EXECUTIVE SUMMARY

-This report serves as the second annual update on the implementation of The City of Calgary's Fibre Infrastructure Strategy.

-The City has made progress on all areas of the strategy, including:

-- connecting more City facilities and assets, avoiding costs from third-party entities; - building more fibre within the downtown core, while reaching more traffic controllers; - collaborating with Real Estate & Development Services (REDS) to install City dark fibre for business parks; - implementing in greenfield developments for future City services as part of the Four-Party Shallow Utility Consortium; - licensing out City fibre to external agencies; - building relationships, education and collaboration with many internal and external agencies; and - continuing to participate in Canadian Radio-Television and Telecommunications Commission's policies and reviews.
+Chief Financial Officer's Report to Gas, Power and Telecommunications 2018 October 18 Fibre Infrastructure Strategy Annual Update EXECUTIVE SUMMARY This report serves as the third annual update on the implementation of The City of Calgary's Fibre Infrastructure Strategy.
+The City has made progress on all areas of the strategy, including: - Connecting more City facilities and assets, avoiding costs from third-party entities; - Building more fibre within the downtown core, while reaching more traffic controllers; - Implementing in greenfield developments as part of the Four-Party Shallow Utility Consortium; - Licensing out City fibre to external agencies; - Building relationships, educating and collaborating with many internal and external agencies; and - Continuing to participate in Canadian Radio-Television and Telecommunications Commission's policies and reviews.
 ADMINISTRATION RECOMMENDATION:

-That Gas, Power and Telecommunications Committee:
+That Gas, Power & Telecommunications Committee: